andygrunwald/simple-webserver/README.md

 * [Go](http://golang.org/): How to write a small webserver with a minimal [Redis](http://redis.io/) backend in this programming language (incl.
 [GoDoc](https://godoc.org/github.com/andygrunwald/simple-webserver) and [unit tests](./main_test.go))
 * [Travis CI](https://travis-ci.org/): Execute unit tests on every push and pull request
 * [Docker](https://www.docker.com/): How to isolate a Go app in a docker container
+* [Docker Compose](https://docs.docker.com/compose/): How to start a multi-container setup with one command
 * [Marathon](https://mesosphere.github.io/marathon/) @ [Apache Mesos](http://mesos.apache.org/): How to deploy this app on a Marathon cluster (native and in a docker container)

 ## Why this project?